 During the month of Ramadan we arrange lavish functions for the breaking of fast, a good practice to bring people together.
 However, if in these functions, we make it a habit to focus on understanding one of the passages of the Quran, probably we can make better use of these gatherings.
 It would not take us more than 5 to 10 minutes to reflect on the message of the Quran in these functions, but it would help us understand the divine guidance, the main reason for decreeing fasting in this month.
 "The month of Ramadan in which was revealed the Quran, a guidance for mankind and clear proofs for the guidance and the Criterion (between right and wrong).
 So, whoever of you sights the month, he/she must observe fasts that month and whoever is ill or on a journey, the same number (of days which one did not observe fasts must be made up) from other days.
 Allah intends for you ease, and He does not want to make things difficult for you.
 He wants that you must complete the same number of days and that you must glorify Allah for having to guided you so that you may be grateful to Him.
 (2:184).

-Dr. Aslam Abdullah is editor in chief of the weekly Muslim Observer and director of the Islamic Society of Nevada.
+Dr. Aslam Abdullah is editor in chief of the weekly Muslim Observer.

 Visit IslamiCity Quran Center